CianGallagher/programming-for-data-analytics/README.md

 - Fetching historical stock price data using the `yfinance` library.
 - Calculating key financial metrics such as daily returns, Sharpe ratios, and cumulative returns.
 - Visualizing the performance of a portfolio consisting of NVDA and TSLA stocks.
-- Comparing the portfolio's performance to the S&P 500 benchmark.
+- Detecting anomalies in stock price data using the Isolation Forest algorithm.

-The goal of this project is to evaluate the risk-adjusted returns of the portfolio and understand how it performs relative to the broader market.
+The goal of this project is to evaluate the risk-adjusted returns of the portfolio, understand how it performs relative to the broader market, and identify unusual price movements.

 ## Installation
 To run this project, you'll need the following Python libraries:
 - `yfinance`
 - `pandas`
 - `matplotlib`
+- `scikit-learn` (for Isolation Forest)

-Install these libraries using `pip`:
+Install these libraries using `pip` in a terminal:
-`bash pip install yfinance pandas matplotlib`
+`pip install yfinance pandas matplotlib scikit-learn`

 ## Usage
 1. Clone this repository using: